 Although I have used low tunnels in the past to help tomato and other warm season plants get a head start in a cold spring, these days I’m using low tunnels to grow food year round.
 As I harvest food (kale and spinach are what I’m growing this year), I sow a few seeds in the empty space.
 So far, I’ve sprinkled corn salad, spinach, and kale in the low tunnel, and am watching for germination!

 Whichever method you choose, getting a jump-start on your spring or summer garden does not have to be an expensive, equipment-intensive process.
-Sow your seeds indoors or outdoors, and you’re on your way to a successful harvest!
+Start your seeds without electricity, indoors or outdoors, and you’re on your way to a successful harvest!

 Pin it for later: